mesosphere/marathon-ui/coding-guidelines/coding-guidelines.md

 # Coding Guidelines
 # General
+We are using the eslintrc to lint our code.
+All basic rules are defined there, some important rules are:
+  - Max line length is 80 characters.
+  - Indentation is 2 spaces.
+  - No multiple empty lines.

 We prefer a functional approach and try to use the abstractions over normal control statements.
 Functions and code must be self-descriptive, use JSDoc blocks only if necessary.

 ## Strings